Qala-Dev/discussion-questions/mastering-lightning/README.md

 1. If Alice funded the channel between her and Bob, is Alice able to send HTLCs to Bob, and is Bob able to send HTLCs to Alice?
 1. HTLCs contain both a hash and a timelock.
 Is the timelock absolute or relative?
 Which opcode is used to express this?
 Why do we use an opcode, instead of the `nLockTime` or `nSequence` fields?
 1. The `update_add_HTLC` message contains a `channel_id` field.
 Is this necessary?
 Isn't just having a channel available together enough, without necessarily specifying which one to use for the HTLC?
+1. An HTLC has one spending path that can be unlocked with the revocation key.
+When, over the lifetime of a channel, multiple HTLCs are added to a commitment transaction, do the HTLCs use different revocation keys or are they all the same?
+1. Why is the number of HTLCs capped at 483?
+Can you calculate this number yourself?
+Does the activation of Taproot affect this?

 ## 12. Pathfinding and payment delivery